w3f/polkadot-wiki/docs/learn/learn-parachains.md

 behavior to author blocks, and to include [extrinsics](./learn-transactions.md) which trigger the correct entry points.
 The Node-side behavior relies on the Runtime APIs to extract information necessary to determine which action to take.

+## Parachain Hubs

+While {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain receives the message.
+In the optimistic scenario, the latency for this message should be at least two blocks - one block for the message to be dispatched and one block for the receiving parachain to process and produce a block that acts upon the message.
+However, in some cases, we may see that the latency for messages is higher if many messages are in queue to be processed or if no nodes are running both parachain networks that can quickly gossip the message across the networks.

+Due to the necessary latency in sending crosschain messages, some parachains plan to become _hubs_ for an entire industry (see the [Asset Hub](./learn-assets.md) and [Bridge Hub](./learn-bridge-hub.md)).
+For example, many DeFi applications could take advantage of a property known as _composability_ which means that functions of one application can be synergistically composed with others to create new applications.
+One example of this includes flash loans, which borrow funds to execute some on-chain logic as long as the loan is repaid at the end of the transaction.

+An issue with crosschain latency means that composability property weakens among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including Polkadot, Ethereum, and others.** The solution to this is the introduction of parachain hubs, which maintain the stronger property of single block composability.

 ## Resources